paradise-fi/RoFI/doc/rofilib/configuration.rst

 Configuration is a way of representing any bot in an universal manner.
 It contains all building-blocks of the RoFI platform such as various modules and joints.
-Using these blocks, you can specify every rofibot and work with it.
-Configuration computes positions of every component within the bot and provides useful functions for manipulation with such rofibot, including some validity checks (e.g., collision checks).
+Using these blocks, you can specify every RoFI world -- a set of rofibots (self-contained bots fixed in space) -- and work with it.
+Configuration computes positions of every component within each bot and provides useful functions for manipulation with the whole world, including some validity checks (e.g., collision checks).

 Using the configuration is pretty straightforward.
-The main class is :cpp:class:`Rofibot <rofi::configuration::Rofibot>` for which you create an instance and add all the modules you have within one bot.
-You have to connect them appropriately and if you want to use absolute positions, you have to fix one of the bot's components in space (otherwise, the configuration cannot figure out its coordinates because everything is kept relative).
+The main class is :cpp:class:`RofiWorld <rofi::configuration::RofiWorld>` for which you create an instance and add all the modules you want to have in the world.
+You have to connect these modules one to another appropriately to form individual rofibots.
+If you want to use absolute positions, you have to fix one of components of each bot in space, otherwise, the configuration cannot figure out its coordinates because everything is kept relative.

-For example, let us create a small bot with two universal modules.
+For example, let us create a world with a single bot consisted of two universal modules.

 .. code-block:: cpp

-    #include <configuration/rofibot.hpp>
+    #include <configuration/rofiworld.hpp>

     // ...

-    Rofibot bot;
+    RofiWorld world;
-    // add universal module with id 42 in the default state auto& m1 = bot.insert( UniversalModule( 42, 0_deg, 0_deg, 0_deg ) );
+    // add universal module with id 42 in the default state auto& m1 = world.insert( UniversalModule( 42, 0_deg, 0_deg, 0_deg ) );
-    // add universal module with id 42 with beta set to 45 degrees and gamma to 90 degrees auto& m2 = bot.insert( UniversalModule( 66, 0_deg, 45_deg, 90_deg ) );
+    // add universal module with id 42 with beta set to 45 degrees and gamma to 90 degrees auto& m2 = world.insert( UniversalModule( 66, 0_deg, 45_deg, 90_deg ) );

     // connect A+X of the universal module with id = 42 to A-X of UM with id = 66
     connect( m1.connectors()[ 2 ], m2.connectors()[ 0 ], Orientation::North );
     // fix the position of the `shoe A` in { 0, 0, 0 }
     connect< RigidJoint >( m1.bodies()[ 0 ], { 0, 0, 0 }, identity );

-With the `bot` in hand, you can then prepare it (i.e., compute its positions) and check for validity.
+With the `world` in hand, you can then prepare it (i.e., compute positions of each part -- bot -- of the world) and check for its validity.

 .. code-block:: cpp

-    bot.prepare();
+    world.prepare();
-    auto [ ok, err ] = bot.isValid( SimpleCollision() );
+    auto [ ok, err ] = world.isValid( SimpleCollision() );
     if ( !ok )
         std::cerr << "invalid configuration: " << err << "\n";

-    // or you can shorten the above to auto [ ok, err ] = bot.validate( SimpleCollision() );
+    // or you can shorten the above to auto [ ok, err ] = world.validate( SimpleCollision() );

-    // also, the SimpleCollision model is the default one, so you can ommit it too and get auto [ ok, err ] = bot.validate();
+    // also, the SimpleCollision model is the default one, so you can ommit it too and get auto [ ok, err ] = world.validate();

 Types and Constants